 Destiny 2, for example, absolutely flies.
 With all settings on Ultra, it’s not uncommon to see frame rates in excess of 140fps.
 The Hitman 2 – Miami benchmark (which adequately represents real gaming performance), dialed all the way up to max settings, soars to 130fps at moments.
 It only drops to a still-amazing 80fps when the action is at its most chaotic (and settles on a 98fps average).

 Even with ray tracing turned on, frame rates remain stable.
 Battlefield V cranks out a smooth 70fps with Ultra graphics settings and ray tracing set to high.
-This scenario would cripple the vast majority of gaming PCs out there considering that the GTX 1060 and RTX 2060 are among the most popular GPUs today.
+This scenario would stagger the vast majority of gaming PCs out there considering the GTX 1060 and RTX 2060 are among the most popular GPUs today.
 But this half-inch laptop cruises through it without issue.

 This laptop is for serious competitive gamers, who often trade visual splendor for performance and will benefit most from the silky smooth experience that only a 300Hz display can deliver.
 For most people, it gets hard to tell the difference at anything more than 144Hz.
 But the fact is, more frames means more visual information and a quicker input response.
 And that is most important to people who play online games competitively.